home-assistant/developers.home-assistant/docs/core/entity/camera.md

         Async means that it could take some time to process the offer and responses/message will be sent with the send_message callback.
-        This method is used by cameras with CameraEntityFeature.STREAM and StreamType.WEB_RTC.
-        An integration overriding this method must also implement async_on_webrtc_candidate.
+        This method is used by cameras with CameraEntityFeature.STREAM An integration overriding this method must also implement async_on_webrtc_candidate.

         Integrations can override with a native WebRTC implementation.